Braham Snyder

 (rhymes with "Graham" and "Sam")

-I create more efficient algorithms for sequential decision-making.
-I focus on reinforcement learning because: (i) it is likely important for outperforming the best decisions in prior data, and yet (ii) existing algorithms are often unstable or inefficient.
+I create more efficient machine learning algorithms for sequential decision-making.
+I'm focusing on reinforcement learning (RL) because it's likely important for outperforming the best decisions in prior data.

 Email | Google Scholar | Twitter